Sid72020123/scratchconnect/README.md

-# scratchconnect v2.1
+# scratchconnect v2.3

 Python Library to connect Scratch API and much more.

 This library can show the statistics of Users, Projects, Studios, Forums and also connect and set cloud variables of a project!

-This library needs a Scratch account.
-Visit the Scratch Website: [https://scratch.mit.edu/](https://scratch.mit.edu/)
+**This library needs a Scratch account.
+Visit the Scratch Website: [https://scratch.mit.edu/](https://scratch.mit.edu/) You also need to have Python Programming Language installed on your computer.**

+**You need basic knowledge of Python.
+Using this library without the knowledge can be risky.**

 ![https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)